 BBQ enthusiasts are known to be obsessed with meat quality, smoke flavor and various temp gadgets, but no one expect them to flip out over a roll of paper, yet that’s exactly what is happening in the barbecue world.
 Orders for this stuff are placed from all over the globe despite completely prohibitive shipping fees, rolls are smuggled back in suitcases with overweight luggage charges just so people can get their hands on this magical wrap.
 So, with barbecue already being a crazy expensive hobby, why are these people going these exorbitant lengths for a roll of tree pulp?

-You can blame Mr Aaron Franklin.
+You can blame/thank Mr Aaron Franklin.
 You know, the James Beard award-winning brisket guru who’s restaurant is famed not only for it’s meat, but for the five hour lines.
 See, Aaron wraps his cooked briskets in paper to hold them during service, something he learned from his time with John Mueller who learned the technique from his own dad, Bobby, of Louie Mueller Barbecue fame.
 Two key things happened: Aaron and his barbecue got really, really, ridiculously famous, and he started using a pink/peach colored paper instead of the regular white one.
 This combo was all that was needed for folks around the world to get feverish over what is commonly referred to as “peach paper”.
 So let’s take a look at exactly what it is, and why you’d want to use it.

-So what exactly is peach paper?
+So what exactly is peach butchers paper?

 Here’s when things get tricky.
-Peach paper is the popular term used for the tinted paper we see used at barbecue joints.
+Peach paper is the popular term used for the pink-hued paper we see used at barbecue joints.
 However, within the paper industry, “peach paper” refers to a variety of steak paper.
 Technically speaking, the barbecue pitmasters we know, love and are trying to emulate are actually using pink paper.
 Or more specifically, pink butchers paper.
 Let me shut down another rumor real quick: neither pink nor peach paper contain any kind of peach essence, it’s simply that the pink color denotes a natural base whereas white butchers paper is bleached.

-Why wrap in the first place?
+Why do we wrap barbecue meats in the first place?

 Pitmasters wrap meats either close to or at the end of the cook time, mainly to protect the meat from drying out and losing moisture as it rests and holds at a lower temperature during service.
 It can also be employed if the cook has gone quicker than expected, to try and retard any further darkening of the bark/exterior crust.